Pattern Inheritance: A Fork-Based Strategy for Scaling Service Standards

 Mitigation:

-• If upstream doesn't support this pattern, propose it upstream.
+on_startup(),on_shutdown(),configure_middleware()) in separate files that the entrypoint imports.
+Upstream owns the entrypoint; your org owns the hook implementations. - If upstream doesn't support this pattern, propose it upstream.
 This is a legitimate contribution that benefits everyone.

 8.4.
 Database Migration Conflicts

-Alembic migrations have a linear dependency chain: each migration references the previous one's revision ID14.
+Alembic migrations have a linear dependency chain: each migration references the previous one's revision ID11.
 If upstream adds migration abc123 and your org fork adds migration def456, both claim to be the "head."
 Alembic calls this a "multiple heads" situation and refuses to run until you create a merge migration.
 (This is the same Alembic we chose in the decision table above – a great tool, but one that demands careful coordination across fork tiers.)

 At the team fork level, every team has domain-specific migrations that diverge from the org template's migrations, compounding the problem further.